orblivion/orblivion/README.md

 This project is a general purpose map web application, aiming to replace the basic functionality of the Google Maps web app the same way that OrganicMaps aims to replace the Google Maps phone app.
 It's made for a platform called [Sandstorm](https://sandstorm.io).
 Sandstorm facilitates making easy to manage, private web applications for users who want a simple self-hosting solution.

 I [announced the release](https://sandstorm.org/news/2023-12-05-osm-on-sandstorm) on the Sandstorm Community blog.
-The post includes an extentsive technical writeup.
+The post includes an extensive technical writeup.

-I [also had the great opportunity](https://gis.harvard.edu/event/desert-atlas-self-hosted-collaborative-online-map-easy-and-private) to present about it at the Center for Geograhic Analysis at Harvard.
+I [also had the great opportunity](https://gis.harvard.edu/event/desert-atlas-self-hosted-collaborative-online-map-easy-and-private) to present about it at the Center for Geographic Analysis at Harvard.

 <img src="img/desert-atlas-3.png" alt="Desert Atlas screenshot" width="500">